Mariam1341/Library-Management-System-CODE81/README.md

 ## 📝 Activity Logging

 - All **critical actions** (`create`, `update`, `delete`, `borrow`, `return`) are automatically logged using a custom **Spring AOP Aspect**.
 - A custom annotation `@LogActivity` is also supported for marking extra methods that should be logged.
+-  Logs are stored via the `UserActivityLogService` and can be extended for persistence (e.g., database, file storage, or monitoring tools).

 Each log entry records:
 - **Username** of the acting user